jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 Type Control,
 2008-10-20

 Strong typing is no more, than a binary format with type checking around it.
 It also gives you a nice autocomplete list in your programming environment.
 The type checking is only a restriction imposed by the compiler: the compiler, even though it could compile, refuses to compile, when something against the rules is in the code.
 But it could compile, but it just refuses to do it.
-If it would compile the program anyway, then a runtime error could occur when the type is wrongly used in the code.
+If it might compile the program anyway, then a runtime error could occur when the type is wrongly used in the code.
 You can easily make a program compile with the 'error' in it, by giving the object a generic type.
 That takes away the strong typing, which basically only takes away checks, that the compiler performs.

 Strong typing is just a helper, not a mandatory thing.
 Computer systems can function without it.
 It is just an extra.
 It is just something that rules out certain mistakes a programmer can make.